Miculino/graphql-restaurant-menu-ui/README.md

 - **Why Modular First?** I chose to start with a modular approach because it allowed me to isolate functionality and state management, making the codebase more maintainable and testable.
 Each component was designed to handle a specific responsibility, following the single responsibility principle.
 - During this phase, I created basic versions of core components like `MenuItem` and `MenuSection`, testing their interactions and ensuring they could handle the required data flow using mock data.
+- **Why Mock Data?** I used mock data to test the components and ensure they were working as expected.
+This allowed me to focus on the component logic without having to worry about the data flow from the GraphQL API.
+Transitioning to the Apollo Client was easier as I already had a good understanding of the data flow and the components after prototyping.

 #### 2. **Integrating Apollo Client for GraphQL**